scrum-1/horosim/docs/HardwareSetup.md

 * name_joint: the name of the joint in CoppeliaSim.
 This parameter should go between "" (for example: "left_motor").
 * torque: The torque of the motor from the datasheet in Nm.
 * speed: The nominal speed of the motor in rad/s
 * reduction: The reduction ratio between the motor and the axis of movement.
 This value represents the transmission (gears, belts, lead-screw) and it will reduce the speed the axis and increase its force/torque.
+* minPos: The minimum position of the joint in CoppeliaSim.
+The default value is 0.

 ** Notes: **

 This motor has a feedback loop and it will try to reach a target position.
-The servo always starts at its center position.
-Therefore, the axis in the model should be centered too.

 #### StepperMotor ####